14 Logistics Innovations and Industry Trends in 2023

 The platform includes tools for collecting and combining real-time process data.
 As a result, when it comes to product restocking, managers are well prepared to support relevant insights.

-7. Digital Twins
+5. Digital Twins

-This is one of the most promising logistics technology trends.
 We all know that products are always quite different from how we see them online.
 Modeling often ignores how parts wear out and need to be replaced.
+Digital twins technology is finally changing this.

 Now, the physical and digital worlds can be merged into one, allowing us to interact with the digital model of an actual product or part in the same way we would with their real counterparts for the first time.

+a.
 Datumix – Equipment Condition Monitoring

 Datumix, a startup based in the United States, offers a virtual 3D simulation of essential equipment.
-They employed machine learning to create a digital twin that can be used to track equipment performance in real-time before installing the algorithm.
+They employed machine learning to create a digital twin that can be used to track equipment performance in real time before installing the algorithm.
 The data from the 3D model, paired with artificial intelligence (AI), is then used for equipment maintenance.

+b.
 Cognition Factory – Warehouse Simulation

 Companies can use digital twins to test out new systems and promote operations optimization before making the actual change.